JohnAD/ur/README.rst

 The ``audience`` is, not surpisingly, the intended audience for any message about the event.

-In a traditional 'logger' or SYSLOG system, the intended audience is strictly ``ops``.
+In a traditional 'logging' or SYSLOG system, the intended audience is strictly ``ops``.
 UR allows for further targets; useful when UR is integrated with web apps or other development frameworks.